tipabu/hulu-rss/README.md

 Any other text will be left as-is.

 FWIW, Hulu's format (when they were still generating feeds) was `{show} - s{season} | e{episode} - {title}`.

+### Only Show Free Episodes ###

+There was also an option in Hulu's API to only return free episodes.
+To enable this filter, include a `free_only` parameter in the url.
+The value doesn't matter; only the existence of the parameter.

 Common Issues
 -------------